Nibir1/Hyperion/README.md

 **Hyperion** is a full-stack technical sales tool designed for the Energy Industry.
 It bridges the gap between complex engineering simulations and executive sales proposals.

 ### Why this exists
-Industrial energy sales (e.g., Wärtsilä, Siemens Energy) require complex calculations to prove value.
+Industrial energy sales require complex calculations to prove value.
 Spreadsheets are error-prone, and static PDFs don't scale.
 Hyperion solves this by:

-1.  **Physics-Based Simulation:** Instead of static estimates, it uses a **Pandas/NumPy engine** to simulate a 24-hour power dispatch cycle (Solar Curves + Engine Baseload + Battery Peak Shifting).
+1. **Geospatial Physics Engine:** Instead of static estimates, it uses a **Pandas/NumPy engine** to model solar irradiance based on **Latitude and Orbital Mechanics**.
+It simulates a site-specific 24-hour hybrid dispatch cycle (Solar + Industrial Gas Engine + Battery).
-2.  **Instant Financial Feedback:** Calculates **LCOE** (Levelized Cost of Electricity) and CAPEX in real-time.
+2. **Instant Financial Feedback:** Calculates **LCOE** (Levelized Cost of Electricity), CAPEX, and CO2 reduction metrics in real-time.
-3.  **GenAI Automation:** Uses **LangChain & GPT-4o** to instantly draft technical proposals based on the specific simulation data, reducing hours of manual writing.
+3. **Context-Aware AI Automation:** Uses **LangChain & GPT-4o** to instantly draft technical proposals.
+The AI analyzes the **geospatial data** (e.g., solar seasonality at high latitudes) to generate location-specific value propositions.

 ---